-All staff are competent to the level required in connection with their employment within Willow Lodge Nursing Home.
-All staff receive regular inhouse training covering a wide range of care and associated issues.
-Training courses are added as and when needed.
-For example, staff have received training in learning disability and we are currently in the process of undertaking the Oliver McGowan training.
-External courses are also undertaken to keep staff updated with new procedures and legislation in care practise, as may be laid down in appropriate legislation and regulatory authority guidelines.
+All staff are competent to the level of Care Certificate required in connection with their employment within Lloyd Park Nursing Home.
+All staff receive regular in-house training covering a wide range of care and associated issues.
+Regular external study days are undertaken to keep staff updated with new procedures and legislation in care practise, as may be laid down in appropriate legislation and regulatory authority guidelines.

 As part of their CPD, the staff have a TNA carried out and a personal development plan is agreed.
-Staff receive accreditation and training with the Care Certificate.